cavallifly/Jerkovic_et_al_2024/README.md

 **Contributors**
 ************

-TADbit is currently developed at the [Cavalli Lab](https://www.igh.cnrs.fr/en/research/departments/genome-dynamics/chromatin-and-cell-biology) with the contributions of Marco Di Stefano and Giorgio L. Papadopoulos.
+TADbit is currently developed at the [Cavalli Lab](https://www.igh.cnrs.fr/en/research/departments/genome-dynamics/chromatin-and-cell-biology) with the contributions of Marco Di Stefano, Hadrien Reboul, and Giorgio L. Papadopoulos.